yvelikova/axway-open-docs/content/en/docs/apigtw_install/install_deploy_tools.md

 ## Install the Package and Deploy tools

-To install the Package and Deploy tools in GUI mode, perform an installation following the steps described in [Installation options](/docs/apigtw_install/installation), using the following selections:
+To install the Package and Deploy tools in GUI mode, perform an installation following the steps described in [Installation options](/docs/apigtw_install/installation#select-setup-type), using the following selections:

 * Select the **Custom** setup type.
-    This screen is omitted on Windows.
 * Select to install the **Package and Deploy Tools** component.

 To install the Package and Deploy tools component in unattended mode, follow the steps described in [Unattended installation](/docs/apigtw_install/installation_unattended).